yuanchaiyc/Ling471/syllabus.md

 May 4 | Basic statistics
 May 6 | Basic statistics
 May 11 | Basic Machine Learning concepts
-May 13 | Basic Machine Learning concepts
+May 13 | Using Machine Learning models
 May 18 | Basic Deep Learning concepts
 May 20 | Working with linguistic corpora
 May 25 | Working with linguistic corpora